s-goldman/FAQs/faqs.md

 - WVZ_OBS

-This value of water vapor is used for the atmospheric correction during the data reduction.
-To access these values one has to read the keyword of the header.
+This value of water vapor is used for the atmospheric correction during the data reduction. o access these values one has to read the keyword of the header.

 ### What version of redux was used to reduce my data?

 **A: FITS header keyword: PIPEVERS**

-Within the reduced data products fits file there is a [header keyword](howtoaccessheader), PIPEVERS, which lists the redux version.
+Within the reduced data products fits file there is a [header keyword](#what-is-the-best-way-to-access-the-fits-header-information), PIPEVERS, which lists the redux version.

 ### What do the quality assurance comments mean, and should I be worried?

 **A: Look for Known Problem Codes and obvious words like contamination, problem, or failure.**

-SOFIA is aware of several common issues with the data that we denote with 4-letter codes starting with the letter O. We have a list of the Known Problems and their associated codes hosted on the SOFIA website (https://www.sofia.usra.edu/sites/default/files/USpot_DCS_DPS/Documents/DCS_Known_Issues.pdf).
-If you are still worried about the quality of the data after identifying any known issues, please contact the help-desk (sofia_help@sofia.usra.edu).
+SOFIA is aware of several common issues with the data that we denote with 4-letter codes starting with the letter O. We have a [list of the Known Problems](<https://www.sofia.usra.edu/sites/default/files/USpot_DCS_DPS/Documents/DCS_Known_Issues.pdf>) and their associated codes hosted on the SOFIA website.
+If you are still worried about the quality of the data after identifying any known issues, please contact the Helpdesk (sofia_help@sofia.usra.edu).

 Additionally, be aware of Quality Assurance comments with words like: contamination, problem, failure, artifact, degradation, or issue.
 If the comments include words like acquisition or test, you may not have the correct file.